coozoo/xkblayoutgroupmanager/README.md

 Some of this layouts we are using more often than others.
 So it's good to have groups of layouts to switch between them quikly.

+Oh and recently I've discovered that there is 4 layouts limit so this script is easy way to use it as workaround.

 For example in my case I wanna have:

   US, UA and sometimes switch to PL or CZ.
 So I can switch layout inside group by CTRL+SHIFT and select group by binded key in my window manager.